Sagyam/Sagyam/README.md

-### Hi there, I'm Sagyam [website] 👋I'm passionate about computer science.
+### Hi there, I'm Sagyam [website].
+I'm passionate about computer science.
 I'm currently learning Web Devlopment and Machine Learning/ Data Science and combining them in my projects.
 ____

 ## Connect with me: